Razorwings18/Medieval-Dynasty-Speak-Up/README.md

 How to make MDSU work with ReShade:

-WARNING: If you enable this, the key that you set in STEP 2 will be sent every time you press "e" or a number while MSDU is running.
+WARNING: If you enable this, the key that you set in STEP 2 will be sent every time you press "e" or a number while MDSU is running.

 First, we'll set up ReShade:
 1. Open the Reshade overlay and go to Settings.
 Scroll down to the "Screenshots" section.